skyler-almquist/class-1/README.md

 This is an example of a GitHub repository.

 I am enjoying my class and am having loads of fun.
 Please make fun of me - I take all jokes seriously.
 Words do break my bones.

+Very excited to be learning more in this class.